superkabuki/threefive_is_SCTE35/classes.md

 # threefive commonly used classes.
 #### threefive is Object Oriented.
 Almost all of threefive is contained in classes.
 Inheritance is intentionally shallow, subclassing is limit to a depth of two.
 These are the classes you are most likely to use.
-The Cue class and the Stream class will be used most often..
+The Cue class and the Stream class will be used most often.
 <br>
 All of the classes shown can be imported from directly threefive.